Flying-Acorn/.github/profile/README.md

 ## Meet Our Team

-In the beginning, a startup was founded by a group of robotic enthusiasts keen on the gaming industry.
-At first, it was more of a casual venture until the creation of their groundbreaking game, 'Kalamatic.'
-Five years later, 'Kalamatic' was sold to pave the way for a new chapter in their journey.
+It all started with a group of robotics fans who fell in love with gaming.
+What began as a fun side project turned into something special with our breakout game, 'Kalamatic.'
+Five years later, we sold it and embarked on this exciting new chapter.
+We're like flying acorns—free to grow wherever we want!

 We are flying acorns, free to choose any path, skilled at growing into towering trees. — Farshad Abdollahi